 Gen 15:3 And Abram said, Behold, to me thou hast given no seed(zerah): and, lo, one born(ben) in my house is mine heir.
 Gen 15:4 And, behold, the word of Jehovah came unto him, saying, This man shall not be thine heir; but he that shall come forth out of thine own bowels shall be thine heir.

-You can see the Hebrew text to make sure, the same thing for prolonging days, this expression in Hebrew, can’t mean everlasting life which doesn’t match with your belief that Jesus is God, the same for the word in verse 1, (servant), according to your belief is that only God can make the sacrifice which doesn’t match with this verse.
+The same thing applies on prolonging days; this expression in Hebrew can’t mean everlasting life which doesn’t match with your belief that Jesus is the eternal God, the same for the word (servant) in verse 1.
+According to Christian belief only God can make the sacrifice which doesn’t match with this verse saying the word servant.Follow me onby